-- 1. Gain a strong foundation in methodologies to quantify CNS disorders in the context of Epidemiological studies. - 2.
-Identify the basis for differences in susceptibility to neurological disorders in individuals and populations, including the etiologic factors and underlying mechanisms that influence the onset, progression and recurrence of major neurological disorders. - 3.
-Gain an appreciation of the role of demographic factors and of other biomarkers to predict variability of clinical manifestations and of response to treatment (implications for personalized based medicine). - 4.
+- 1. Identify the basis for differences in susceptibility to neurological disorders in individuals and populations, including the etiologic factors and underlying mechanisms that influence the onset, progression and recurrence of major neurological disorders. - 2.
+Gain an appreciation of the role of demographic factors and of other biomarkers to predict variability of clinical manifestations and of response to treatment (implications for personalized based medicine). - 3.
 Evaluate the association of neuroimaging biomarkers, neurocognitive assessments, and post-mortem tissue measures with neurological diseases.

-Additionally, the objective of the Research Practicum is to help the students to:
+The objective of the Research practicum bis to help the students to: